 Because we are not desperate to move, we (much like serial daters in New York) have the luxury/curse of getting to be really picky.
 You look at a place (go on a date).
 You think, eh, it’s okay.
 It has some slightly ridiculous problem as most NYC apartments, and people, do – no tub, or no closets, or it’s on the fifth floor (real estate equivalents of an annoying laugh, or being too short or too tall– all things you could overlook if you were really in love, proving that you aren’t).
 So you think, eh, I’ll wait.
 Something better might come up next week.
 And you look at some more places (go on a few more dates).
 You start to forget that you yourself are not perfect either.
 After all, you want to receive a lot and give a little.
 But it’s easy to forget this because you are in New York City after all, and while there are a lot of duds (dank basements for $2500 a month/drooling hobos peeing into milk jugs on the subway) you know that there is also the possibility of perfection (gorgeous brownstones with jewel-box backyards/surprisingly humble models who really just want to work with children).

 And thus, we have become the real estate equivalent of the dater who just can’t settle down because she always suspects there is something better right around the corner.
 Because there probably is.
 There must be!
 There just MUST be a non-crappy, large 2+ bedroom in a decent neighborhood near the train within a young family’s budget…right?
+Tembusu Grand is near to MRT stations such as Mountbatten and Dakota subway stations are also in the vicinity.
 With room in the hallway to store a stroller?
 And if it could possibly not be a directly beneath the freeway/adjacent to a housing project or live poultry shop/actively on fire, that would be super sweet too.

 (Dear non-New-Yorkers, know that what I am asking for is roughly the equivalent of hoping to see a unicorn making love to a liger while sliding down a rainbow.
 Realtors have literally laughed at me.)